 Full course for one semester.
 Virginia Woolf wrote that on “or about December, 1910, human character changed,” voicing a widely shared excitement over an anticipated revolution in the arts.
 The American poets who stayed in the U.S. shared this excitement, but also faced unique cultural circumstances.
 We will do close readings of poetry by Williams, Moore, and Stevens; look at how they were responding to and helping shape American attitudes about the arts; and evaluate the poets’ ideas about poetry’s place and function.
 Prerequisite: two English courses at the 200 level, or English 211 and an American history course, or consent of the instructor.
 Conference.
 Not offered 2009-10.

-the Self in English Romanticism
+Politics and the Self in English Romanticism

 Full course for semester.
 A course on the relationship between the arguments and discourse arising from the American and French Revolutions (in what is called the revolution controversy) and the project and style of lyric poetry, especially in England.
 We will explore late 18th- and early 19th-century claims about poetic and political revolution, along with shifting ideas of personal identity.
 Writers may include the Wordsworths (William and Dorothy), the Shelleys (Mary and Percy Bysshe), Burke, Thomas Paine, William Godwin, Mary Wollstonecraft, Mary Robinson, Mary Hays, Helen Maria Williams, and Anna Barbauld.
 Prerequisites: English 211 or a history course in the period.
 Conference.